- Start: August 5, 2020 9:00 am

 The Procurement Boot Camp: Virtual Edition is recommended for all grants management professionals who wanting to know more about procurement requirements under the OMB’s Super Circular.
 The experience level for this program is overview.
 No advance preparation and no prerequisites are required to attend.

 R. Brian Tipton is a practicing attorney with more than two decades of experience working with nonprofits, governmental units, and other grant-funded organizations across the United States.
-Currently, Brian is Managing Director with The Private Client Law Group, P.C., in Atlanta, where he heads the firm’s tax-exempt and grant-funded solutions practice.
+Currently, Brian is Managing Director with Kirk Private Client Law, LLC, in Atlanta, where he heads the firm’s tax-exempt and grant-funded solutions practice.
 He is a summa cum laude graduate of the Louisiana State University and the Cumberland School of Law of Samford University.
 Brian regularly represents grant-funded entities of all types in the areas of regulatory compliance, audits, funding source disputes, administrative appeals, and litigation.
 Brian also consults with organizations on governance, human resources, programmatic, and corporate matters, and develops and presents training programs for nonprofits and grant-funded organizations.

 BONUS: All registrants will receive free access for 30 days to an on-demand recording of the live event.